digimokan/ans_role_config_cron/.github/README.md

 * Install standard UNIX [cron](https://en.wikipedia.org/wiki/Cron) daemon.
 * Configure the cron daemon to start at boot.
 * Ensure cron deamon is currently running.
-* _NOTE_ This role installs cron and ensures it is always running.
-Use other ansible roles or tasks to schedule cron jobs.
+* _NOTE: Use other ansible roles or tasks to schedule cron jobs_.

 ## Supported Operating Systems